Milind Katti

 Top 4 Key Account Management Best Practices

-Key Account Management or Strategic Account Management is the most effective, profitable management of your most important assets.
+Key Account Management or Strategic Account Management is the most effective, profitable management of your most important customers.
 It drives the profitability of B2B companies, and having a Key Account Strategy is the heart of any successful business in this sector.

 Smart suppliers are keen to implement KAM., Sadly, however, many KAM implementations fail and are abandoned.